toddledev/documentation/docs/04-get-started/04-branches-and-publishing/index.md

 ## Preview a branch
 You can preview your branch to test changes before publishing:
 - Select your branch and click the [kbd]Preview[kbd] option
-- This opens a preview at `branch-project.toddle.site`
+- This opens a preview at `branch-project.Nordcraft.site`
 - Share this preview link with others for feedback

 ## View changes